nenalukic/air-quality-project/README.md

 Before running the code you need to follow the steps below.

 ### Setting up GCP
 Google Cloud is a suite of Cloud Computing services offered by Google that provides various services like compute, storage, networking, and many more.
-It is organized into Regions and Zones.
+It is organised into Regions and Zones.

 Setting up GCP would require a GCP account.
 A GCP account can be created for free on trial but would still require a credit card to signup.